V4Fire/Client/src/base/b-remote-provider/README.md

 # base/b-remote-provider

 This module provides a component to work with a data provider without visual rendering.
-By default, a parent component will wait until this component is resolved the process of loading.
+By default, the parent component will wait until this component is resolved the process of loading.
 The component can be useful in creating a composition of data.

 ## Synopsis

 * The component extends [[iData]].

+* The component doesn't have the default UI.

 * By default, the root tag of the component is `<div>`.